Edward Talbot (bishop)

 Edward Stuart Talbot (19 February 1844 – 30 January 1934) was an Anglican bishop in the Church of England and the first Warden of Keble College, Oxford.
 He was successively the Bishop of Rochester, the Bishop of Southwark and the Bishop of Winchester.

-When the First World War started in August, 1914, it was a surprise to many including Bishop Talbot who, in January, 1914, had written, ‘No year has opened with greater anxieties.
-It is true, thank God, that the black cloud which at the opening of 1912 hung over our relations with Germany, threatening war, has greatly lightened and dispersed.’
-He was in no doubt in August,1914, that it would be an horrific war.
-‘It is a sober truth that in its scale, in the numbers whom it will touch, in the amount of suffering which it may cause, there has been nothing like it in the history of Europe.’
-He quoted the support given to Britain ‘by our Colonies, by the main body of American opinion, and by public feeling in Italy, all of them in a degree independent witnesses’, as indicative of the righteousness of the British cause fighting ‘for freedom’.
-He was very busy during the War, attending various meetings, encouraging women to take on War work, creating a Roll of Honour of clergy and clergy families who had volunteered for the Forces and chairing an ‘Enquiry intonReligion in the Army’.
+When the First World War started in August 1914, it was a surprise to many including Bishop Talbot who, in January 1914, had written, "No year has opened with greater anxieties.
+It is true, thank God, that the black cloud which at the opening of 1912 hung over our relations with Germany, threatening war, has greatly lightened and dispersed."
+He was in no doubt in August 1914 that it would be an horrific war.
+"It is a sober truth that in its scale, in the numbers whom it will touch, in the amount of suffering which it may cause, there has been nothing like it in the history of Europe."
+He quoted the support given to Britain "by our Colonies, by the main body of American opinion, and by public feeling in Italy, all of them in a degree independent witnesses", as indicative of the righteousness of the British cause fighting "for freedom".
+He was very busy during the war, attending various meetings, encouraging women to take on war work, creating a Roll of Honour of clergy and clergy families who had volunteered for the Forces and chairing an "Enquiry into Religion in the Army".
 He himself was a strong preacher with a resonant voice and, at well over six feet in height, he looked and sounded like an ideal bishop.

-Talbot's two elder brothers went to France in August,1914, as Temporary Chaplains to the Forces (TCF).
+Talbot's two elder brothers went to France in August 1914, as Temporary Chaplains to the Forces (TCF).
 Both were awarded the Military Cross.
 His youngest son, Gilbert, was killed in action.
-‘It has pleased God that Gilbert should be taken....’, he remarked.
+"It has pleased God that Gilbert should be taken....", he remarked.

 Education

 He was educated at Charterhouse School until 1858.
-In 1862 he went up to Christ Church, Oxford and graduated in 1865.
+In 1862 he went up to Christ Church, Oxford, and graduated in 1865.
 He remained there until 1869 as modern history tutor.

 Career

 In 1869 he was appointed first warden of Keble College, Oxford, and he stayed there until 1888 when he accepted the post of Vicar of Leeds Parish Church, where he remained for six years (1889–1895).
-While still in Oxford he and his wife, Lavinia were the founders of Lady Margaret Hall, the first college for women, in 1878.
+While still in Oxford he and his wife Lavinia were the founders of Lady Margaret Hall, the first college for women, in 1878.
 He then held the posts of Bishops of Rochester, of Southwark and of Winchester.
 He was canonically elected to the See of Winchester on 19 April 1911 at Winchester Cathedral and that election was confirmed (by which Talbot took the See) on 1 May 1911 at St Mary-le-Bow.
 Farnham Castle was the traditional home of the Bishops of Winchester.